jamiedumont/hugo-jamiedumont.co.uk/content/blog/could-unmanageable-scale-create-a-more-sustainable-business.md

 +++
 date = "2017-07-21T09:42:16+00:00"
-title = "Could unmanageable scale create a more sustainable business?" type = "Speculation of Apple's iPhone Pro got me thinking about how the problems created by using cutting-edge technology might impact their business model."
+description = "Speculation of Apple's iPhone Pro got me thinking about how the problems created by using cutting-edge technology might impact their business model." title = "Could unmanageable scale create a more sustainable business?" type = ""

 +++
 There's currently a lot of speculation about what Apple's next iPhone might look like.
 Most suggest that alongside the usual iterative improvements, we might see a new model commonly being dubbed the "iPhone Pro".